mathiramilo/pupil-detection/README.md

 ## Website

-Visit the website of the project in the following URL:
+Learn more about this project by visiting it's website in the following URL:

 https://mathiasramilo.pages.fing.edu.uy/proyecto-final-timag/